b-g/processing-sublime/README.md

 You can now implement `setup` and `draw`, add additional classes to your sketch, and run it with **⌘B**.
 Just be sure that _Ant_ is the active build system.

-## Hints
-Console error messages are clickable: e.g. double click `test.pde:10:0:10:0: The function rEEct(int, int, int, int) does not exist` to jump to the related line and file.

-## Getting Started With Sublime Text
+## Getting Started with Sublime Text
 If you are new to Sublime I recommend the [Perfect Workflow in Sublime Text](http://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2) tutorial.
 If you are short of time, then make sure to at least watch [Multiple Cursors and Incremental Search](http://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2/lessons/multiple-cursors-and-incremental-search) (~6min), highly recommended!

 ## Acknowledgements
 - Original [Processing TextMate Bundle](http://www.onebitwonder.com/projects/processing/): [Leon Hong](http://www.onebitwonder.com/)
-- Textmate Bundle to Sublime snippet conversion: [textmate-to-sublime-converter](https://github.com/srbs/textmate-to-sublime-converter)
+- Textmate to Sublime snippet conversion: [textmate-to-sublime-converter](https://github.com/srbs/textmate-to-sublime-converter)
 - Maintainer: [Benedikt Groß](http://benedikt-gross.de/log/)
 - Syntax highlighting tweaking: [Mark Brand](https://github.com/ignism)
 - Linux build script and testing: [Julien Deswaef](http://xuv.be/)